All Products

 Cluster Name

 The name of the cluster.
-The name must be 1 to 64 characters in length and can contain Chinese characters, letters, digits, hyphens (-), and underscores (_).
+The name must be 1 to 64 characters long and can contain only Chinese characters, letters, digits, hyphens (-), and underscores (_).

 Identity Credentials

-The Identity Credentials are used to securely log on to the cluster's master node.
-For logon operations, see Log on to a cluster.
-The following identities are supported:
+Identity Credentials provide secure access to the cluster's Master node.
+For logon instructions, see Log on to a cluster.
+The following credential types are supported:

-• Key Pair (Default): Select an existing key pair, or click Create Key Pair to create one immediately.
+• Key Pair (Default): Select an existing key pair or click Create Key Pair to create one instantly.

-A key pair is a secure and convenient logon authentication method that consists of a public key and a private key.
-It is supported only for Linux instances.
+A key pair, which consists of a public key and a private key, is a secure and convenient authentication method for logging on to Linux instances.
 For more information about using key pairs, see SSH key pairs.

-• Password: Set the logon password for the master node and confirm the password.
+• Password: Set a logon password for the Master node and confirm it.
 The default username is root.

-• Password rules: 8 to 30 characters in length, and must contain uppercase letters, lowercase letters, digits, and special characters.
+• Password requirements: 8 to 30 characters in length and must contain uppercase letters, lowercase letters, digits, and special characters.

 Description